-- 1/4 cup granulated sugar
+- ¼ cup granulated sugar

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1/2 tsp baking powder
+- ½ teaspoon baking powder

-- 1/2 cup dried cranberries or raisins
+- ½ cup dried cranberries or raisins

-- 3/4 cup plain yogurt
+- ¾ cup plain yogurt

-- 1 egg lightly beaten
+- 1 whole egg, lightly beaten

-Preheat oven to 375 degrees.
+- Preheat oven to 375F/190C degrees.

 - Place the round loaf on a parchment paper or silpat lined cookie sheet.
-Take a knife and lightly cut an 'X' on the top of loaf.
+Take a knife and lightly cut a 'X' on the top of loaf.
 Bake for 35-40 minutes, or until loaf sounds hollow when tapped on top.

-Transfer loaf to wire rack and let cool at least 5 minutes before cutting into slices.
+- Transfer loaf to wire rack and let cool at least 5 minutes before cutting into slices.

 Recipe Notes & Tips: